Hylda Baker: Personal life and death

-Baker suffered two ectopic pregnancies which led in part to the breakdown of her marriage.
+Baker suffered two ectopic pregnancies in her twenties, which led in part to the breakdown of her marriage.

 On Christmas Eve 1961, Baker was hit by a passing car that mounted the pavement in London's Charing Cross Road, not far from her home at Ridgmount Gardens in Bloomsbury.
 Left with a broken toe and bruising, Baker claimed she was unable to work for 34 weeks and that the accident had left her with "a waddle".
 She sued the driver of the vehicle for damages and loss of earnings.
 Baker refused a settlement offer of £4,000 and took the matter to the High Court where she was initially awarded £2,921 in 1964, but this was increased to £4,073 (plus costs) at an appeal hearing in 1965.

 In 1971, Baker's chauffeur Noel Moncaster absconded with £2,500 of her cash.
 Moncaster was arrested three months later, by which time only £45 of the money remained, after he had used it to travel to France, Spain and Africa.
 At his trial, Blackpool Magistrates ordered Moncaster to pay Baker £400 (the maximum the magistrates could award) and committed him for later sentencing by Blackpool's quarter session court.

 Baker lived the life of a star, dressing in furs and keeping monkeys as pets.
 She annoyed her neighbours with loud parties at her Blackpool home.
+Baker showed the earliest signs of cognitive decline in 1972, when she was 67, when she had difficulty remembering her lines in the last two seasons of Nearest and Dearest, and by the last season she had to increasingly rely on cue cards and prompts from co star Madge Hindle in order to deliver her lines.
+In 1974–75, while working on Not on Your Nellie, Baker's cognitive decline deepened, which necessitated her to have a stronger reliance on cue cards, and she often failed to show up for rehearsals.
+Baker's time on the series ended in deep controversy, with her slipping and breaking her leg on set, and her then suing the production company LWT, which saw an abrupt end to both Not on Your Nellie and to her acting career in general.
+Baker did, however, make one final on screen acting performance in 1976 in an episode of The Good Old Days, and she made her final TV appearance and musical performance in 1978.

-In her 70s she developed Alzheimer's disease and in 1981 she moved to Brinsworth House, the retirement home for performers, in Twickenham, London.
-In 1984, she moved to a psychiatric hospital in Epsom, Surrey, where she died two years later, aged 81, from bronchial pneumonia.
+Baker was diagnosed with Alzheimer's disease in her early seventies, and at age 76 in 1981 she moved to Brinsworth House, the retirement home for performers, in Twickenham, London.
+In 1984, she was moved to a psychiatric hospital in Epsom, Surrey, where she died two years later in 1986, aged 81, from bronchial pneumonia.